-These FREE programs examine the history and settlement of the Shenandoah Valley, the Battle of Cedar Creek, its aftermath and the impact of the Civil War on both the local communities and the nation as a whole.
+These free programs tell the park's many stories related to the rich cultural history of the Shenandoah Valley, its settlement, the Battle of Cedar Creek and the impact of the Civil War on both the local communities and the nation as a whole.

-Presented daily will be Cedar Creek and Belle Grove "in a Box" - A Park Overview Program A 30 minute orientation program on the history and settlement of the Shenandoah Valley, the Battle of Cedar Creek.This interactive program uses the surrounding landscape features and various props (taken from a box) to "create" the park and tell its many stories by literally placing visitors "in the middle of the park."
-Great for kids and adults alike!
-Meet near the picnic area on Belle Grove'sfront lawn.
+Presented daily will be Cedar Creek and Belle Grove "in a Box" – a 30 minute overview on the history and settlement of the Shenandoah Valley and the Battle of Cedar Creek.This interactive program, for both adults and children, uses various props (taken out of a box) and the surrounding landscape features to "create" and tell the park's many stories by literally placing visitors "in the middle of the park."
+Offered daily at 11:30 a.m.
+(Sundays at 2:30 p.m.) on the front lawn of Belle Grove.

 Meet the Interpretive Staff

 Eric Campbell is the Chief of Interpretation at Cedar Creek and Belle Grove National Historical Park.
 The 25 year National Park Service veteran served as a park ranger-historian at Gettysburg National Military Park for 20 years, along with previous assignments at Independence National Historical Park and the Eisenhower National Historic Site.
 He has also authored over two dozen articles and essays for scholarly publications and his book, "`A Grand Terrible Dramma': From Gettysburg to Petersburg, The Civil War Letters of Charles Wellington Reed," was published by Fordham University Press in 2000.
 Eric's responsibilities include overseeing the planning for future interpretation at the park, including the completion of a comprehensive interpretive plan.
 He will also develop ranger-lead programs, walking trails, brochures, exhibits, the park website and podcasts.